gnanachandrik/OurServicespage/README.md

 ![Screenshot (464)](https://github.com/gnanachandrik/OurServicespage/assets/154501301/fc04c5ab-3686-47c1-8645-74a7571e437f)

 Features that I have learned while building this webpage:
-Semi-transparent Background - Enhances readability and focus on content.
-Circular Icons - Adds a modern touch to the service representations.
-Brightness Filter - Diminishes background brightness for better contrast.
-Resposive - Page can be viewed at any dimension.
+Semi-transparent Background - Enhances readability and focus on content, Circular Icons - Adds a modern touch to the service representations, Brightness Filter - Diminishes background brightness for better contrast, Resposive - Page can be viewed at any dimension.

 Technologies Used: